reail-iitd/goalnet/README.md

 This repository contains code implementation of the paper "GOALNET: Inferring Conjunctive Goal Predicates from Human Plan Demonstrations for Robot Instruction Following".

 **Shreya Sharma, Jigyasa Gupta, Shreshth Tuli, Rohan Paul and Mausam**.
 Department of Computer Science and Engineering, Indian Institute of Techonology Delhi.
+Samsung R&D Institute India, Delhi.
 Department of Computing, Imperial College London, UK.

 To appear in **Bridging the Gap Between AI Planning and Reinforcement Learning (PRL @ ICAPS) – Workshop at ICAPS 2022**.